 As I put this week's issue to bed, I thought I had done a terrific job of handling what could have been a very controversial story.
-But let's go to the start -- here's the story from this week's issue:
+But let's go to the start -- here's the story from the 3 June 2007 issue:

 Weekly Weird News

 Note I didn't say she was stupid, nor did I say she was wrong.
 But indeed I did imply she overreacted a bit.
 And she did.
 That's all -- end of story.
 Unless, of course, you're an overly sensitive reactionary type like, say, Ms. Incanno.